1:1 Chromebook Program

-Elementary students should carry their Chromebooks from the cart (lid closed) to their desks using a 3-point hold (one hand on either side with the laptop against the torso).
-Chromebooks outside carts or cases must always be carried in this manner.
-They should not be stacked, they should be carried one-at-a-time as the only thing the student is carrying at that time.
-When an entire class is going to use their Chromebooks in another room (such as cart) our small charging carts are portable and can be rolled to music, art, computer class etc. High School and Middle School students must always carry their Chromebooks in the provided protective (zipped shut) carry cases.
-Other cases may not be used and the Chromebook may not be transported through the halls without the case.
+When not in their carry-case, students should carry their Chromebooks with the lids closed using a 3-point hold (one hand on either side with the laptop against the torso).
+They should not be stacked with other materials on top of them, but should be the only thing the student is carrying at that time.
+When carrying the Chromebook from room to room, all students must carry their Chromebooks in the provided protective (zipped shut) carry cases.
 Cases are the size of a textbook and may be placed into a book bag or carried using the strap or handle.
-No other item may be placed in the Chromebook storage area of the bag, however, an outside pouch is available to transport pens, pencils, small notebooks etc. The cases, like the Chromebooks, may not be vandalized with markers, writing, or other permanent changes.
-Removable stickers, keychains, lanyards, ribbons etc. are allowable if a student desires to personalize the carry case.
+No other item may be placed in the Chromebook storage area of the bag; however, an outside pouch is available to transport pens, pencils, small notebooks etc. District Chromebooks and cases may not be vandalized with markers, writing, or other permanent changes.
+Only a removable sticker should be used to personalize the device with the student's name.
 Chromebooks and carry cases are assigned to students but remain the property of the district.

 Wifi and Use By Others

 Chromebooks are Wifi devices.
 They function in a limited capacity without internet (as most computers do these days).
-Students who do not have Wifi access at home may contact the IT department and we will assist students with making their files available offline to edit at home.
 All classrooms and common areas where a Chromebook might be used in the schools are equipped with Wifi.
 North Haven Public Library also provides free Wifi to students who do not have access at home.
 Chromebooks do not work with a hard-wired internet connection (there is no jack in the laptop to plug a cord into) but do work over 4G access points, such as those provided by cell phones and cell phone providers.
 Additionally, many "plug and play" ethernet adaptors will work with a Chromebook if you only have a hard-wired internet connection at home.
-For the 2019-2020 School year, a limited number of Wifi Hotspots will be available to be checked out of the library as needed.
-These provide filtered internet access to students who may not have the internet at home or will be traveling somewhere (nationally only) without access to the internet.
-They operate on the Verizon Wireless 4G network.
+Students who do not have Wifi access at home may contact the IT department by sending an email to [email protected] to request assistance.

 Chromebooks assigned out to students should be used only by those students only and not other household members.
-The Chromebooks are configured to only allow access to students using their northhavenschools.org accounts, as it is a violation of school policy to have any other person use a student's log-n credentials, the Chromebooks may not be shared.
+The Chromebooks are configured to only allow access to students using their northhavenschools.org accounts.
+As it is a violation of school regulations to have any other person use a student's login credentials, the Chromebooks may not be shared.

 What can my student access using a Chromebook?